top of page

 Carb control:

-• NOT: "I mostly follow slow ox diet"
+• NOT: "I mostly follow a slow oxidizer diet."

 • Be honest: "Just a little" fruit or sweet potato?
 This is your problem.